Kazuma Kaneko: Artistic process

 Whenever Kaneko designs characters and demons for a game, he takes inspiration from all forms of mythology as well as artifacts left behind from ancient civilizations.
 Kaneko takes a lot of inspiration from particularly Native American mythology.
-Kaneko's artistic inspirations include close friend and manga artist Hirohiko Araki and Suehiro Maruo.
+Kaneko's artistic inspirations include various novels and manga, including Demon City Shinjuku Black Jack (manga), Lupin the Third, Go Nagai.
 Kaneko's character designs usually include modern day fashion and motifs that stray away from the standard fantasy trope in RPGs.
 This artistic decision was made to make the characters feel more relatable to players.
 Kaneko also considers the personality traits and backstories of characters during the design process which helps him decide on aspects such as the clothes they wear.
 Kaneko's demon designs take a more serious approach, where there is more focus on the historical context and mythologies of the figures being represented.
 Kaneko draws his designs on paper first, then transitions to scanning them onto a computer, where coloring and additional details are added.
 There were cases where Kaneko's designs would receive scrutiny from higher-ups at Nintendo, requesting him to censor certain aspects.
 At first, Kaneko struggled finding his own unique style and means of expression but eventually was able to solidify his artistic works.